 Each donation will help to reduce the threats to these beloved creatures and also help create a better environment for them all to live in.

 5. Adopting a Manatee makes a Great Gift Idea

-Manatees are one of the most docile, defenceless creatures there is.
-With their gentle, slow moving nature, there’s no doubt why these mammals are loved by so many.
+Manatees are one of the most docile, defenseless creatures there is.
+With their gentle, slow-moving nature, there’s no doubt why these mammals are loved by so many.
 Think about it, have you ever come across someone who doesn’t like them?
 Give the give of giving back with this great scuba diving gift or for anyone who loves manatees.